Carbonateb/palewind/README.md

 - [ ] Integrate Tailwind's `DEFAULT` color feature
 - [ ] More manual input options (RGB, HSV)
 - [ ] Color utils to check contrast
+- [ ] More import / export options
 - [ ] Drag & drop to rearrange
   - [ ] For shades
   - [ ] For colors